 - a.
 Identifying each node on the node console: To manually identify each node, the "Manually select node" option is selected for each node.
 The node is then identified manually by selecting a node-entry from the list, choosing the Accept option.
 This option is easiest when there are not many nodes.
 It requires being able to view the console of each node and keyboard entry to the console. - b.
-Identifying nodes using cmgui: The Node Identification Wizard (page 173, section 5.4.2 of the Administrator Manual) in cmgui automates the process of assigning identities so that nodes do not require manual identification on the console. - c.
-Identifying nodes using cmsh: In cmsh the newnodes command in device mode (page 168, section 5.4.2 of the Administrator Manual) can be used to assign identities to nodes from the command line.
-When called without parameters, the newnodes command can be used to verify that all nodes have booted into the node-installer and are all waiting to be assigned an identity.
+Identifying nodes using cmsh: In cmsh the newnodes command in device mode (page 154, section 5.4.2 of the Administrator Manual) can be used to assign identities to nodes from the command line.
+When called without parameters, the newnodes command can be used to verify that all nodes have booted into the node-installer and are all waiting to be assigned an identity. - c.
+Identifying nodes using Bright View: The node identification resource (page 158, section 5.4.2 of the Administrator Manual) in Bright View automates the process of assigning identities so that manual identification of nodes at the console is not required.